 srclangto tell the browser what language you have written the subtitles in.
 Finally, add

-labelto help readers identifying the language they are searching for.
+labelto help readers identify the language they are searching for.

 Here's an example: